PiyushHingorani/nextjs-project-template/WhatsAppPush/setup-instructions.md

 ✅ **Background Support** - Works when app is killed
 ✅ **Deep Linking** - whatsapppush://call scheme
 ✅ **Backend Simulation** - Node.js script provided

-## 📞 Ready for Submission!

-Your app is complete and ready for the internship assignment.
-All requirements are met with bonus features for deep linking and backend simulation.